 Related: New Auto Policy 2021-26 Announced

-Various automakers stepped into the business as a result of Auto Policy 2016-21, however majority of newcomers remain focused on offering premium priced products targeted towards those with strong purchase power while never trying to compete against the existing players by launching a product for volume buyers.
+Various automakers stepped into the business as a result of Auto Policy 2016-21, however, the majority of newcomers remain focused on offering premium-priced products targeted towards those with strong purchase power while never trying to compete against the existing players by launching a product for volume buyers.

-These automakers don’t find it right to introduce products which target the mass market buyers, perhaps from a business point of view, profit margins on smaller and medium sized hatchbacks & sedans are thin and require more effort to compete.
-However like they say since rich are becoming richer, most of the products that have been introduced so far as well as those currently in the pipeline are offered for those with deep pockets.
-In most cases these expensive 4-wheelers actually cost more than a residential property.
+These automakers don’t find it right to introduce products that target the mass market buyers, perhaps from a business point of view, profit margins on smaller and medium-sized hatchbacks & sedans are thin and require more effort to compete.
+However like they say since the rich are becoming richer, most of the products that have been introduced so far as well as those currently in the pipeline are offered for those with deep pockets.
+In most cases, these expensive 4-wheelers actually cost more than a residential property.

-The only ‘new’ options among mass-market sedans & hatchbacks include the Kia Picanto which is globally discontinued generation model, the recently introduced Changan Alsvin sedan and perhaps Proton Saga, the deliveries of which are yet to commence.
-For other smaller cars there are United Bravo and Prince Pearl, both based on 35+ years old 2nd gen Suzuki Alto (Mehran) platform having same engine & transmission but severely suffers from lack of production volume thus are available in extremely limited numbers.
-Same is the case with 1000cc United Alpha which is a re-badged first-gen Chery QQ from 15 years ago, but lacks production volume hence is of no real threat to any Suzuki or even Kia Picanto for that matter despite bearing a lower price tag.
+The only ‘new’ options among mass-market sedans & hatchbacks include the Kia Picanto which is a globally discontinued generation model, the recently introduced Changan Alsvin sedan, and perhaps the Proton Saga, the deliveries of which are yet to commence.
+For other smaller cars, there are United Bravo and Prince Pearl, both based on 35+ years old 2nd gen Suzuki Alto (Mehran) platform having the same engine & transmission but severely suffering from lack of production volume and thus are available in extremely limited numbers.
+The same is the case with 1000cc United Alpha which is a re-badged first-gen Chery QQ from 15 years ago but lacks production volume and hence is of no real threat to any Suzuki or even Kia Picanto for that matter despite bearing a lower price tag.

-Although people have started to get flavors in the sedan segment in form of Toyota Yaris which was introduced last year, the Changan Alsvin, Proton Saga as well as the upcoming 6th gen Honda City, however the hatchback segment continues to be dominated by Suzuki with consumers having literally no other mass-produced option.
-People often blame Chinese automakers for not introducing small hatchbacks but realistically speaking automakers in China have stopped manufacturing small cars with gasoline engines long ago, as they are now purely focused on developing electric vehicles (EVs).
+Although people have started to get flavors in the sedan segment in form of Toyota Yaris which was introduced last year, the Changan Alsvin, Proton Saga as well as the 6th gen Honda City, however, the hatchback segment continues to be dominated by Suzuki with consumers having literally no other mass-produced option to go for.
+People often blame Chinese automakers for not introducing small hatchbacks but realistically speaking automakers in China stopped manufacturing small cars with gasoline engines long ago, as they are now purely focused on developing electric vehicles (EVs).
 So expecting new small Chinese hatchbacks like Chery QQ that we embraced back in 2006/07 is almost impossible today.

-They say its almost hard for any automaker, be it European, Korean or Chinese, to beat Suzuki in small car segment.
-However in current circumstances the only automaker which can compete Suzuki in small car segment is none other than Daihatsu, which is a wholly owned subsidiary of Toyota.
+They say it’s almost hard for any automaker, be it European, Korean, or Chinese, to beat Suzuki in the small car segment.
+However, in current circumstances, the only automaker which can compete with Suzuki in the small car segment is none other than Daihatsu, which is a wholly-owned subsidiary of Toyota.

-There are a lot of cars which IMC can introduce in Pakistan under’s Daihatsu’s umbrella.
-Such as the new Daihatsu Rocky that can also gain tax benefits if introduced in Pakistan thanks to its 1000cc turbo engine.
+There are a lot of cars that IMC can introduce in Pakistan under’s Daihatsu’s umbrella.
+Such as the new Daihatsu Rocky which can also gain tax benefits if introduced in Pakistan thanks to its 1000cc turbo engine.
 Toyota also has its own version of the Rocky called Raize, which is aesthetically different but technically the same vehicle under the skin.

-Then the 660cc Mira can be an ideal alternative to the Suzuk Alto which is currently the highest selling car of Pakistan.
-However unlike Alto which has rather compromising looks, the Daihatsu Mira is a much aesthetically pleasing vehicle to look at, and considering its performance and fan-base in used car market can be a highly successful vehicle in Pakistan.
-Plus, IMC can also resurrect the Cuore nameplate to market the new 660cc Mira here, just what Suzuki did with Celerio by naming it as Cultus.
+Then the 660cc Mira can be an ideal alternative to the Suzuki Alto which is currently the highest-selling car in Pakistan.
+However unlike Alto which has rather compromising looks, the Daihatsu Mira is a much more aesthetically pleasing vehicle to look at, and considering its performance and fan base in the used car market can be a highly successful vehicle in Pakistan.
+Plus, IMC can also resurrect the Cuore nameplate to market the new 660cc Mira here, just as Suzuki did with Celerio by naming it Cultus.

-IMC sells the rather expensive Toyota Avanza as CBU import, but its sister product- the Daihatsu Xenia if assembled locally can be an ideal alternative to Honda BR-V, the only locally assembled 7-seat MPV in our market.
-Then there is the Atrai van, which comes in 660cc as well as 1000cc engine options and with a proven reliability among used-imports can be a perfect replacement of Suzuki Bolan or the likes of Changan Karvaan or FAW X-PV in our market.
+IMC sells the rather expensive Toyota Avanza as a CBU import, but its sister product- the Daihatsu Xenia if assembled locally can be an ideal alternative to Honda BR-V, the only locally assembled 7-seat MPV in our market.
+Then there is the Atrai van, which comes in 660cc as well as 1000cc engine options and with proven reliability among used imports can be a perfect replacement for Suzuki Bolan or the likes of Changan Karvaan or FAW X-PV in our market.

 Daihatsu has a huge portfolio of quality small cars that have all the potential to go successful in our market.
-Unfortunately the way things go here, the companies prefer cartelization over competition.
-If the above mentioned Daihatsu cars are introduced in Pakistan, there is a huge chance of them sweeping away the market, however since Suzuki has no presence in sedans (or 1300cc & above segment), Toyota as well as Honda have always remained reluctant to tap the small car segment in Pakistan.
+Unfortunately, the way things go here, the companies prefer cartelization over the competition.
+If the above-mentioned Daihatsu cars are introduced in Pakistan, there is a huge chance of them sweeping away the market, however since Suzuki has no presence in sedans (or 1300cc & above segment), Toyota as well as Honda have always remained reluctant to tap the small car segment in Pakistan.